Pragmatic Craftsmanship - Professional Software Developer

 • About well-written and designed code and the customer stays in the center.

-• About continuously delivering value not writing crap code.
+• About continuously delivering value, not writing crap code.

-Your goal shall to become a professional developer and reach mastery.
+Your goal shall be to become a professional developer and reach mastery.
 How you do it is up to you.

 An extensive list of books can be found under Books.